pytorch/pytorch/docs/source/notes/amp_examples.rst

-Here :class:`torch.nn.parallel.DistributedDataParallel` may spawn a side thread to run the forward pass on each device, like :class:`torch.nn.DataParallel`.  :ref:`The fix is the same<amp-dataparallel>`: apply autocast as part of your model's ``forward`` method to ensure it's enabled in threads.
+Here :class:`torch.nn.parallel.DistributedDataParallel` may spawn a side thread to run the forward pass on each device, like :class:`torch.nn.DataParallel`.  :ref:`The fix is the same<amp-dataparallel>`: apply autocast as part of your model's ``forward`` method to ensure it's enabled in side threads.

 .. _amp-custom-examples: